Net Promoter Score (NPS) definition

 It’s not uncommon to start an NPS survey with demographic questions like age, gender, income, etc. This response data can be helpful when you are creating segmentation during your research and analysis.
 Try to avoid demographic questions in the survey if they are not needed, or you can get the answers from data you already have in other systems, like a CRM or customer database.
 Remember, the fewer survey questions the better.

 This is the core question that we mentioned earlier which will be the primary way you measure your score.
-The other questions mentioned are used to make the data easier to analyse and follow up with the respondent to address their feedback.
+The other questions mentioned are used to make the data easier to analyze and follow up with the respondent to address their feedback.

 Reason for your score?